Year 6000: The Talmud

-Midrash
+The Midrash

 The Midrash in Pirqe deRabbi Eliezer comments, "Six eons for going in and coming out, for war and peace.
 The seventh eon is entirely Shabbat and rest for life everlasting."

-Kabbalah
+The Zohar

 The Zohar states, "In the 600th year of the sixth thousand [i.e., 5600, or 1839–1840 CE], the gates of wisdom on high and the wellsprings of lower wisdom will be opened.
 This will prepare the world to enter the seventh thousand, just as man prepares himself toward sunset on Friday for the Sabbath."

 The Zohar explains further, "The redemption of Israel will come about through the mystic force of the letter "Vav" [which has the numerical value of six], namely, in the sixth millennium. ...
 Happy are those who will be left alive at the end of the sixth millennium to enter the Shabbat, which is the seventh millennium; for that is a day set apart for the Holy One on which to effect the union of new souls with old souls in the world."

 The Zohar also maintains that each of the seven days of creation in Genesis chapter one corresponds to one millennium of the existence of natural creation.
 In this framework, Shabbat corresponds to the seventh millennium, the age of universal 'rest'—the Messianic Era.

 Rishonim and Acharonim

-Elaborating on the theme of the seventh millennium representing the Messianic Age are numerous early and late Jewish scholars, including Rashi, the Nahmanides, Hayyim ben Joseph Vital, Isaac Abarbanel, Abraham ibn Ezra, Bahya ibn Paquda, Yaakov Culi, the Vilna Gaon, Yosef Yitzchak Schneersohn, the Moshe Chaim Luzzatto, and Aryeh Kaplan.
+Elaborating on the theme of the seventh millennium representing the Messianic Age are numerous early and more recent Jewish scholars, including Rashi, the Nahmanides, Hayyim ben Joseph Vital, Isaac Abarbanel, Abraham ibn Ezra, Bahya ibn Paquda, Yaakov Culi, the Vilna Gaon, Yosef Yitzchak Schneersohn, the Moshe Chaim Luzzatto, and Aryeh Kaplan.

 The acceptance of the idea of the seventh millennium representing the Messianic Age across the Ashkenazi–Sephardi divide, the Chassidim–Misnagdim divide, and across the rational Talmud and mystical Kabbalah perspectives, shows the centrality of this idea in traditional Judaism.

 Rashi

-The French rabbi Rashi draws a parallel between the rest experienced presently on Shabbat and that which will be experienced in the seventh millennium: “The world is decreed to last for six thousand years, as the days of the week, the seventh day of the week is Shabbat; so too in the seventh millennium, there will there be tranquility in the world.”
+The 11th Century French rabbi Rashi draws a parallel between the rest experienced presently on Shabbat and that which will be experienced in the seventh millennium: “The world is decreed to last for six thousand years, as the days of the week, the seventh day of the week is Shabbat; so too in the seventh millennium, there will there be tranquility in the world.”